Fokke-/bartender.js/docs/adding-a-new-bar.md

 - `permanent` setting will have no effect.
 - Bar is not closeable by hitting `esc` key.
 - Bar will not be closed by clicking outside the bar.
-- Bar will not be closed when another bar is opened with `keepOtherBarsOpen: true`.
+- Bar will not be closed when another bar is opened.
 - Bar will not be closed when `Bartender.closeAll()` is called without any arguments.
   :::